osisoft/AVEVA-Adapter-BACnet-Docs/V1/OSIsoft Adapter for BACnet overview/OSIsoft Adapter for BACnet principles of operation.md

 ```

 **Note:** The naming convention is affected by StreamPrefix and ApplyPrefixToStreamID settings in data source configuration.
 For more information, see [OSIsoft Adapter for BACnet data source configuration](xref:OSIsoftAdapterforBACnetDataSourceConfiguration).

+**Note:** The naming convention is affected by StreamPrefix and ApplyPrefixToStreamID settings in data source configuration.
+For more information, see [OSIsoft Adapter for BACnet data source configuration](xref:OSIsoftAdapterforBACnetDataSourceConfiguration#BACnet-routed-device-data-source-example).